 Bald & Eiler

-Manzanita Chutes, by Eskimo Hill, has completed treatment on 125 acres this spring and saw an additional 847 acres by October with additional acreage to be added late this season.
+Manzanita Chutes, by Eskimo Hill, completed treatment on 125 acres this spring and saw an additional 847 acres by October with additional acreage to be added late this season.

 Tamarack fuel break

 Tamarack fuel break is currently in progress with biomass removal and mastication on the 300’ wide fuel break.
 Additional chipping and mastication occurred throughout spring and summer and will continue next year.
 Currently 8 miles of the fuel break is completely masticated.

 Looking to the future, the community of Burney and surrounding areas will receive various hazardous fuel treatments, including the Jackrabbit project site, a 2,669 acre treatment surrounding Burney, and Crossroads, a treatment of 2,825 acres near Burney.

 The Northwest Gateway is an 800 acre project within the boundary of Lassen Volcanic National Park and is expected to begin this fall.
 The project restores late-seral pine forests through ecological treatments.
 Treatments will protect California Spotted Owl and Northern Goshawk breeding territories from high intensity wildfire by reducing stand density and returning low to moderate severity fire to the landscape.